-As we start enjoying our post-Covid freedoms, what better way to reconnect with family and friends than by celebrating National Picnic Week 2021!
+As we continue enjoying our post-Covid freedoms, what better way to reconnect with family and friends than by celebrating National Picnic Week 2023!

-National Picnic Week 2021 will be taking place from 19th -27th June 2021, all across the UK.
-You can just rock up a picnic blanket, open up your picnic backpack or luxury picnic hamper and have some fun!
-Just remember to socially distance and follow Government guidelines on how many people you can picnic with, and where.
+National Picnic Week 2023 will occur from June 18, 2023 – June 26, 2023, all across the UK.
+You can rock a picnic blanket, open your backpack or luxury picnic hamper, and have fun!
+Remember to socially distance and follow Government guidelines on how many people you can picnic with and where.

-Alexandra Jones from the Life is a Picnic team is very excited to see a national drive to get picnics going across the UK this June.
-She believes National Picnic Week 2021 is the perfect excuse for us all to put down our mobiles and tablets and reconnect with each other and nature.
+Alexandra from the Life is a Picnic team is excited to see a national drive to get picnics across the UK this June.
+She believes National Picnic Week 2023 is the perfect excuse to put down our mobiles and tablets and reconnect with each other and nature.

-So lets look at some easy to follow ideas from the Life is a Picnic Team to help you plan the perfect picnic to get you out National Picnic Week 2021 and far beyond.
+So let’s look at some easy-to-follow ideas from the Life is a Picnic Team to help you plan the perfect picnic to get you out of National Picnic Week 2023 and beyond.

 Theme your Picnic!

-If your circle or bubble includes lots of pre schoolers, you could ´go down to the woods today´ and enjoy a teddy bears picnic.
+If your circle or bubble includes many pre-schoolers, you could ´go down to the woods today´ and enjoy a teddy bears picnic.
 Think gingham picnic rugs, toy picnic sets, plenty of jam sandwiches, crisps and pop and everyone bringing a special bear!

-We love to have a timetable for our teddy bears picnic to make sure we tire out our little ones.
+We love having a timetable for our teddy bears’ picnic to ensure we tire out our little ones.
 We sing ‘If you go down in the woods today´ – that most famous of teddy bears picnic rhymes, dance, and play heaps of games.
-Its a chance to make some great memories with our tiny people (just turn the WiFi off on that phone and use only as a camera to avoid distractions!).
+It’s a chance to make some great memories with our tiny people (turn the WiFi off on that phone and use it only as a camera to avoid distractions!).

 Or how about a fun movie night picnic?
-You can be the host at your own outdoor home cinema, or maybe a local outdoor movie is showing in your local park (check local council websites for info).
-We often host movie nights on our inflatable movie screen and theme the food and drinks to match the film we picked.
+You can be the host at your outdoor home cinema, or maybe a local outdoor movie is showing in your local park (check local council websites for info).
+We often host movie nights on our inflatable screen and theme the food and drinks to match our chosen film.

-Movie picnics are heaps of fun, and make for very memorable nights with family and friends.
+Movie picnics are fun and make for very memorable nights with family and friends.